VerifyTests/Verify/docs/clipboard.md

 ## Disable Clipboard

-The clipboard behavior can be disable using the following:
+The clipboard behavior can be disabled using the following:

 <!-- snippet: DisableClipboardGlobal -->
 <a id='snippet-disableclipboardglobal'></a>